Sometimes she "binge-watches" movies and shares her thoughts about them.

 As for Frank, he hopes that if he can offer his house as the casino, then he will have no gambling problem and then he will win back his girlfriend.

 They think of the tremendous potential legal risks but are also motivated to fund their daughter's college education.

 Their illegal business also picks up and attracts the local authorities, mobsters, and smaller criminals alike.
 It gets dangerous, and they still have to keep it under the radar.

 Despite the hurdles of the business, and having to do things they had never dreamt of doing as a "normal" couple with a lovely family, will they achieve their goal to put their daughter through college or will they get sidetracked?
 That's what the plot hints at as it plays on to the end.

 View The House on Amazon Prime Video.
 The link is at the end of this article.

 It's not an addiction if you can quit it anytime you want.

 Setting: New York

-Themes: deception, family ties, crime, murder, parent-child relationships, divorce, mental illness
+Themes: deception, family ties, crime, parent-child relationships, gambling, addiction, mental illness

 © 2022 Centfie